DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Structure/scenario.json.md

 # `scenario.json`

-This file tells the [[MGE Encoder]] which JSON files it should be encoding.
+This file tells the [[MGE encoder]] which JSON files it should be encoding.
 It will look something like this:

 ```json
 {